Opsydia Parkwalk Opportunities EIS Hero

 The investment team has plenty of experience in this field, and Parkwalk’s standing in the industry could allow access to opportunities other managers would be hard-pressed to access.
 Investors have historically been well rewarded for supporting this high-risk area of the market, although past performance is not a guide to the future.

 Parkwalk’s links to the UK’s leading universities and large institutional investors, such as parent company IP Group plc, set it apart from many other EIS funds.
-These could provide investee companies with access to the pools of liquidity needed to commercialise their intellectual property, and potentially provide EIS investors with an additional route to exit although this is not guaranteed.
+These could provide investee companies with access to the pools of liquidity needed to commercialise their intellectual property and EIS investors with an additional route to exit, although this is not guaranteed.

 In our view, this is a high-quality EIS fund within an exciting and hard-to-reach sector.
 However, the focus on intellectual property means these investments are typically very early stage and high risk.